A senior warning sign for Trump: ‘Go Biden’ cry at Villages | WTOP

 “It’s not so much about the man, but the ideology,” Wise explained.
 She’s convinced that Biden and the Democrats have a “plan to unseat capitalism” and that he will be a “puppet” of House Speaker Nancy Pelosi, progressive Democrat Rep. Alexandria Ocasio-Cortez, and Biden’s running mate, Sen. Kamala Harris.

 Wise believes in small government and lower taxes, and she’s worried about the summer’s recent nationwide protests, a few of which have turned violent.
-She recognizes that Trump can be abrasive, but it doesn’t bother her, and she questions media reports that Trump had called servicemen and women “losers.”
-Trump wouldn’t do that, she said.
+She recognizes that Trump can be abrasive, but it doesn’t bother her.

 Pamela Allen, 72, supported Trump from the time he came down the escalator in Trump Tower in 2015 to announce his candidacy.
 Every few weeks, she waves Trump flags on the roadside of her Tampa suburb of Holiday with a group of other Republicans.